atherqureshi/codenames/README.md

 I am familiar with react, and I wanted a front end that could handle all the game logic without messy JS.

-Why did I use MongoDB?
+Why did I use Redis?

-MongoDB was free, and had the requirements I needed (key value storage with TTLs)
+Had the requirements I needed (key value storage with TTLs) and is fast.
+Very easy to test locally.
+It is costly, but I am just hosting it on a container and hoping it doesn't crash or gcp doesn't charge me.
+Also, if it crashes, I can take the game state from a client!

 Why did you do this?
 Folks have already made this!